 An orphan boy finds that he’s a famous wizard child; his education begins.
 The first Potter movie is a straightforward breeze through the book.
 Awkward early performances and under-par CG aside, this is reasonable family fun, though no classic.

 Medical students investigating near-death experiences find themselves haunted.
 Slick though bland reprise of the 1990 original; a guesting Kiefer Sutherland is the best thing here in this half-hearted and bloodless horror full of over-age and unlikeable med students.

 A gang of misfit teens battle a supernatural beast which feasts on their hometown once a generation.
 Excellent version of the ‘then’ portion of the Stephen King novel (1950s in the book, now 1989), with good performances and effective scares all round.
 Recommended.

 Want another perspective?
 Here’s Xussia’s take.

 Two elite agents work to uncover a dark secret at the heart of a gigantic space station.
 Clunkily-scripted and unevenly-acted but undeniably spectacular and well-designed SF fantasy; a $200m auteur piece, for good or ill, and all the better for its distinctiveness.

-Another perspective?
-Here’s Lemonsquirtle’s take.
+Another view?
+Here’s Lemonsquirtle’s thoughts.